 Module 1: Introduction to the New National Veterinary Accreditation Program

-This module introduces veterinarians to the new National Veterinary Accreditation Program.
+This module introduces veterinarians to the National Veterinary Accreditation Program (NVAP).
 A brief history of the veterinary accreditation program, the importance and benefits of being an accredited veterinarian, the duties and responsibilities of accredited veterinarians, and information on the Category I or II level accreditation and program certification opportunities are described.

 Module 2: Role of Agencies (State, Federal, International) and Health Certificates

 This module reviews the State, Federal, and international agencies that an accredited veterinarian may interact with and the services these agencies provide.
 Participants learn how to accurately complete health certificates for animals traveling domestically or internationally.
-Written guidelines for the completion of 11 USDA APHIS and VS Forms and their continuation sheets are provided.
+Written guidelines for the completion of several USDA APHIS and VS Forms are provided.

 The first part of this module reviews disease prevention practices that limit exposure in animals and people including selecting appropriate personal protective equipment.
 Proper implementation of cleaning protocols and how to select effective disinfectants to prevent disease spread is discussed.
 Instructions on reading and interpreting disinfectant labels are included as are handouts for future reference.
 The second part of this module addresses general biosecurity topics for veterinary clinics and livestock facilities.
 Biosecurity practices such as equipment handling with livestock on the farm or companion animals in the clinic or home visits for mobile clinics are presented.